Aircloak/aircloak/air/docs/content/datastores.md

 We also support the MySQL fork MariaDB from version 10.1 and onwards.

 `FULL OUTER JOIN`'s are not natively supported by MySQL and MariaDB.
-Aircloak Insights replaces any insatnce of a `FULL OUTER JOIN` with a combination of a `LEFT OUTER JOIN` and a `RIGHT OUTER JOIN`.
+Aircloak Insights replaces any instance of a `FULL OUTER JOIN` with a combination of a `LEFT OUTER JOIN` and a `RIGHT OUTER JOIN`.

 ## Microsoft SQL Server